Licensed to practice in 3 states and accepts 41 insurances. Specializes in Anxiety, Depression, Life Transitions and 10 more.

 Eclectic

-Learning how to approach my work with skilled eclecticism has enabled me to approach therapy visits as client-centered and tailored to individual needs.
-Introducing aspects of ACT, EMDR, DBT, CBT, Motivational Interviewing, psychodynamic theory, and family systems approaches helps me think creatively about how to support a client's short-term and long-term treatment goals.
+Learning how to approach my clinical practice with skilled eclecticism has enabled me to approach therapy visits as client-centered and tailored to individual needs.
+Introducing aspects of ACT, EMDR, DBT, CBT, Motivational Interviewing, psychodynamic theory, and family systems approaches helps me think creatively about how to support individual short-term and long-term treatment goals.
 Leaning into meaningful eclecticism also enables me pull from other evidence-based approaches when doing so will help clients achieve their goals.